prad26/octo_search/README.md

 OctoSearch is a Flutter-based client application designed to allow users to search for GitHub users by keyword, view a list of the results, and explore user profiles along with their repositories.

+## Why 'OctoSearch'?

+The name 'OctoSearch' is derived from GitHub's mascot, the "Octocat".
+You can find more about [GitHub's mascots and brand elements](https://brand.github.com/graphic-elements/mascots).

 ## Features

 The application implements the following features: